 These digestive disorders can be intensely painful, but they do not usually constitute a medical emergency.

 Keeping a food log can help a doctor diagnose the problem and provide a treatment plan.
 Pain medication, heating pads, and rest may also help in the short term.
-Pain medication is available for purchase over the counter or online.

 An ulcer is a sore in the lining of the stomach or intestine.
 Causes of ulcers include:

 - long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen

 People with ulcers typically experience a sharp, burning sensation in the stomach.
 The burning may travel up the chest and into the mouth or throat, causing heartburn or indigestion.

 Symptoms are usually worse after a large or very acidic meal.
 A person may have no symptoms for several months, then experience them again.

 Antacids may help.
 A doctor can also prescribe medication to treat the pain.